Mathematics

 Course Selection

 The graduation requirement in mathematics is three years of study, with the expectation that incoming students have already completed Pre-Algebra.
 The Mathematics Department considers the core curriculum to be Algebra, Geometry and Advanced Algebra.
 Because HKIS is a college preparatory school, students are advised to study mathematics each year of High School.
 For students desiring a more rigorous mathematical preparation, the department offers courses through AP Statistics, AB and BC Calculus, and Advanced Math Topics for post AP students.
-Some students, especially those entering HKIS from a school that does not offer any Algebra in 8th Grade, may choose to take two mathematics courses simultaneously.
-This plan provides capable students with a thorough background in mathematics for all college work while still permitting them to take Advanced Placement courses in the senior year.

 The Math/Science Center